uwplse/herbgrind/README.md

 Herbgrind is a valgrind tool for tracking floating point imprecision in binary programs, inspired by FpDebug.
-Herbgrind is still pretty early in development, but it's goals are:
+Herbgrind is still pretty early in development, but its goals are:

 - Determining whether a program is generally accurate